Suraj520/data-science/README.md

 # About the Repo
-The Repo contains opensourced implementation of various deep learning and machine learning architectures and their usage in mini Computer vision and NLP Projects.
+* The Repo contains opensourced implementation of various deep learning and machine learning architectures and their usage in mini Computer vision and NLP Projects.
 Each project is further divided into Training, Inference and MLOps branches.

-# Motto
-1. To aid the practioners through an entire life-cycle of a ML/DL project from scratch in a central hub.
-2. Targetted MLOps platform : Web and Mobile Platforms.
+* The functionality illustrated in the opensourced version are upto a Proof-of-Concept stage intentionally, For more accurate versions of each project feel free to drop a mail at hrishabhsuraj52@gmail.com with your requirement.